gdcc/pyDataverse/CONTRIBUTING.rst

 a complete bug report will allow others to reproduce the bug and provide insight into fixing the issue.

-Trying the bug-producing code out on the ``master`` branch is often a worthwhile exercise to confirm the bug still exists.
+Trying the bug-producing code out on the ``main`` branch is often a worthwhile exercise to confirm the bug still exists.
 It is also worth searching existing bug reports and pull requests to see if the issue has already been reported and/or fixed.